On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

 \begin{defn} Let $A$ be a $k$-dagger affinoid algebra and $V \subset \cM(A)$ a special subset.
 Given a finite covering $V_1, \ldots, V_n \subset V$ of $V$ by dagger affinoid subdomains we define

 \end{defn}

-\begin{prop} Let $V \subset \cM(A) = X$ be a special subsets, then \ben \item $A_V$ doesn't depend on the choice of the dagger affinoid covering of $V$; \item the correspondence $V \mapsto A_V$ is a sheaf for the special $G$-topology; \item $V$ is a dagger subdomain if and only if $A_V$ is a $k$-dagger affinoid algebra and there is a canonical homeomorphism $\cM(A_V) \cong V$. \een \begin{proof} \ben \item Let $\{V_i\}$ and $\{W_i\}$ two coverings of $V$ by dagger affinoid subdomains.
-By Tate acyclicity, both Cech complexes
+\begin{prop} Let $V \subset \cM(A) = X$ be a special subset.
+Then \ben \item $A_V$ does not depend on the choice of the dagger affinoid covering of $V$; \item the correspondence $V \mapsto A_V$ is a sheaf for the special $G$-topology; \item $V$ is a dagger affinoid subdomain if and only if $A_V$ is a $k$-dagger affinoid algebra, and in this case there is a canonical homeomorphism $\cM(A_V) \cong V$. \een \end{prop} \begin{proof} \ben \item Since the association $U \mapsto A_U$ is a sheaf for the $G$-topology whose coverings are finite coverings by dagger affinoid subdomains the value of